-With plantar fasciitis, you suffer from chroni pain in the bottom of your heel or the bottom of your foot.
-While it may feel like inflamation, it is associated with a degenrative problem involving the tissue that connects your toes to your heel bone.
-Plantar faciitus happens a lot with runners and people who have flat feet, high arches, are overweight, or who are on their feet a lot.
+With plantar fasciitis, you suffer from chronic pain in the bottom of your heel or the bottom of your foot.
+While it may feel like inflammation, it is associated with a degenerative problem involving the tissue that connects your toes to your heel bone.
+Plantar fasciitus happens a lot with runners and people who have flat feet, high arches, are overweight, or who are on their feet a lot.

 It can take 6-12 months for your foot to get back to normal.
 You can do these things at home to ease the pain and help your foot heal faster:

 Ice: This is an easy way to treat inflammation, and there are a few ways you can use it.

 To make an ice pack, wrap a towel around a plastic bag filled with crushed ice or around a package of frozen corn or peas.
 Put it on your heel 3 to 4 times a day for 15 to 20 minutes at a time.

 Or you can fill a shallow pan with water and ice and soak your heel in it for 10 to 15 minutes a few times a day.
 Be sure to keep your toes out of the water.

 Another option is to fill a small paper or foam cup with water and freeze it.
 Then rub it over your heel for 5 to 10 minutes.
 Never put ice directly on your heel.

 Pain relievers: Nonsteroidal anti-inflammatory drugs (NSAIDs) can make your foot feel better and help with inflammation.